KaziC-SNHU/Gam305_BlueGroup/README.md

 This regular testing is currently primarily focused on our pre-production phase work (the pre-alpha).
 However, this also applies to when we move to our demo: Regular tests will be conducted on features as they come along, and just as well major tests will be done on playability and the 'vibe' of the game once a week.
 This is especially important before major releases or submissions.

+# Module Four Project Log - Team Reflection
+Members Present: Matthew C, Carlos P, Ruben G, Jon B
+## The Testing Process
+The testing process was efficient, with no real issues.
+Any bugs were resolved as the item was being implemented into the game, so the only real testing needed was to get the general "vibe" of everything put together.\
+Bugs were identified through intermittent testing during production, noted in the discord or on the google sheet, and then resolved either alone or with group effort.\
+The only thing that could be done to improve the testing process is better maintaining the testing plan, which is something that should be practiced.\
+The only tools the team utilized were Unreal Engine 5, GitHub, and our google sheet and Discord for communication.
+These tools were all either absolutely essentially or incredibly helpful.\
+The team did not find any tools unhelpful or counterproductive.\
+The team's approach to the game design document promoted, due to its simplicity, a simple approach and thus motivated us to use few tools, only accessing what we needed in order to be successful.
+This approach seems to be working efficiently thus far, and keeps the bloat down on how many things each member is managing.